monsoonmaelstrom/book2/book2.md

 “Help them, or so help me, I will kill you myself,” Alex tells her.

-She rolls her eyes, and I can see Alex fighting the impulse apply just a little bit of forward pressure to the knife in his hand.
+She rolls her eyes, and I can see Alex fighting the impulse to apply just a little bit of forward pressure to the knife in his hand.

 “Alexandria,” Davy says, “I think he means it.
-If you help us, I promise that neither Hazel, Alex, nor I will attempt to harm you or interrupt your plans, so long as they do not involve us, now or at any future date.”
+If you help us, I promise that neither Hazel, Alex, nor I will attempt to harm you or interrupt your plans, as long as they do not involve us, now or at any future date.”

 “That’s an awfully big promise you’re making on behalf of my children, Davy,” she says thoughtfully.
 “Are you sure you speak for them?”

 “Yes,” Davy says.

+The same rules as always apply.
+The same rules that we’ve all agreed upon.
+Davy makes the decisions the second he decides he makes the decisions.

 She looks at Alex and waits.